Board of Directors

 Justice Rafiki, Community Outreach Coordinator

-Jean Paulin Mutatsineza, the REAP project manager just returned to Rwanda from the Us where he spent 9 weeks attending President Obama’s Mandela Washington Fellowship for Young African Leaders and meeting with REAP Executive Director and Board members.
+Jean Paulin Mutatsineza, the REAP Project Manager just returned to Rwanda from the United States where he spent nine weeks attending President Obama’s Mandela Washington Fellowship for Young African Leaders and meeting with REAP Executive Director and board members.

 Below is an extract from an interview he gave to REAP’s Director of Operations:

 In addition to an intensive training in personal, team, organizational and societal leadership, the six weeks I spent at the University of Minnesota have been an eye-opener, an exposure, an energizer, an impetus and a challenge to first develop myself as a leader, and then my field team.